 Dive Nusa Penida near Bali is a great spot to mix a beach holiday or some surfing with diving.
 You can dive at this little island close to Bali with manta rays most of the year.

-Swimming with whale sharks is a bucket list experience for many that love the ocean, the Philippines has some fantastic areas for this experience.
+Swimming with whale sharks is a bucket list experience for many who love the ocean, the Philippines has some fantastic areas for this experience.
 Check out our Whale Shark Swimming Guide for the Philippines and our thoughts on Swimming with Whale Sharks in Oslob.

-Indonesia is not only about diving, check out 17 Awesome places in Indonesia our guide on How to get from Bali to Flores and some activities and places not to miss in our Nusa Penida island guide.
+Indonesia is not only about diving, check out 17 Awesome places in Indonesia our guide on How to get from Bali to Flores, and some activities and places not to miss in our Nusa Penida island guide.

 We would love to hear from you, so don’t be shy to comment give suggestions or ask questions!